“This’ll Be The Day” *

 How the hell did that happen?
 How were all the confirmation details wrong?
 Who was that driver and how did he know about my booking?
 I have no idea but I’m not dumb enough to get in a strange car.
 So I re-order and within 5 minutes Manuel turns up.
 This time all the details are as expected and I’m back at the hotel in 10 minutes, another $9 ride.

-That was very strange and quite worrying.
-I can now understand now why Uber gets a bad rap every now and again if rogue drivers are somehow hijacking valid orders.
+The experience was very strange and quite worrying.
+I can now understand why Uber gets a bad rap every now and again if rogue drivers are somehow hijacking valid orders.
 If you’re not aware or switched on, who knows what car or person you might be riding in?
 Be warned.

 Apart from the freaky end to the night, I had a brilliant day, long drives notwithstanding.
 I experienced music history that, given its location, I bet not many people have.
 Good food and beer, great chat with Matt, and some bizarre antics at the Blue Light.
 Good night.